possible-worlds-research/wikinlp/README.md

 This module lets you download and preprocess Wikipedia in some language of your choice.
 Additionally, it offers options for training basic NLP tools on your Wikipedia snapshot.
 At the moment, the following are offered:

+* converting (part of) a Wikipedia snapshot into a plain text corpus;
+* making a plain text corpus out of specific Wikipedia categories;
-* training a SentencePiece model;
+* training a tokenizer model with the external SentencePiece package;
-* training a distributional semantic space;
+* training a distributional semantic space over the SentencePiece vocabulary.

 Please check the language code for your Wikipedia: it is the prefix to your Wikipedia url.
 For instance, The English Wikipedia is at *https://en.wikipedia.org/* so its language code is *en*.
 The Hindi Wikipedia is at *https://hi.wikipedia.org/*, so its language code is *hi*.